the biggest planet-killer you’ve never heard of

 How we always do.
 We are a people-powered direct action movement, and we will engage in an escalating campaign of non-violent direct action and civil disobedience until our demands are met.
 You can read about the effectiveness of direct action here.

-We have twice blockaded the entrances to Schlumberger’s research centre on the West Cambridge Site, in November 2021 and again in March 2022 at the beginning of a week of campaign action.
-The blockades interrupted deliveries to the site, so directly disrupting Schlumberger’s work.
-Other acts of disobedience have included paint actions on university and Schlumberger buildings, and digging up Schlumberger’s lawn.
+We have blockaded the entrances to SLB’s research centre on the West Cambridge Site three times, in November 2021, March 2022 and October 2022.
+The blockades interrupted deliveries to the site, directly disrupting SLB’s work.
+Other acts of disobedience have included paint actions on university and SLB buildings, and digging up SLB’s monoculture lawn.

-We have also staged protests and outreach activities in Cambridge city centre as well as at the Schlumberger site.
-These actions put public pressure on the University of Cambridge and Schlumberger, while also generally raising awareness.
-We know it is working – people we speak to are starting to say they have heard of Schlumberger and mention our actions.
+We have also staged protests and outreach activities in Cambridge city centre as well as at the SLB site.
+These actions put public pressure on the University of Cambridge and SLB, while also generally raising awareness.
+We know it is working – people we speak to are starting to say they have heard of SLB and mention our actions.

 What can you do?